logotype-antsroutelogotype-antsroutelogotype-antsroutelogotype-antsroute

 • confirmation of the delivery slot one day before.

-• notification when the delivery man is approaching to avoid your customer to be stuck at home.
+• notification when the delivery man is approaching to avoid your customer being stuck at home.

 • warning message in case of delay or unforeseen event, without any associated penalty.